Mantha32/restic-backup-docker/README.md

 backup
 ```

+Now you can use restic [as documented](https://restic.readthedocs.io/en/stable/Manual/), e.g. try to run `restic snapshots` to list all your snapshots.

 ### restore

-Run the restoring.sh with the snapshot ID
+Run the restore command with the snapshot ID.

 ```
 restore 9a83a611
 ```

-Now you can use restic [as documented](https://restic.readthedocs.io/en/stable/Manual/), e.g. try to run `restic snapshots` to list all your snapshots.

 ## Logfiles
 Logfiles are inside the container.
 If needed you can create volumes for them.